isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-how-to-get-rid-of-wolf-spiders.markdown

 slug: /how-to-get-rid-of-wolf-spiders/
 lastmod: 2025-05-07T12:21:27+03:00
 ---
-> **We may earn a commission when you click and buy from Amazon.com.**
->

----
 Having spider infestation in your home could be such a chilling moment, especially if you have phobia and allergen reactions against the bites.
 Unlike black widows, wolf spiders are less painful and toxic.
 **On how to get rid of wolf spiders; use a wolf spider trap container, boric acid solvent, organic pesticides, spider spray, or commercial pesticides with spider killing recommendations. **
 - **Alternatively, you can lay down sticky spider traps around your compound/house, wash spiders away, kill the wolf spider with a broom, or practically hunt the spiders down. **
 - **Methods such as getting rid of clutter & debris, removing vegetation from the compound, and sealing crack/holes on the walls help in reducing wolf spiders breeding and future infestation.**
-**Installation of insects' screens on the walls and removing/changing your outdoor lighting will aid in further elimination of wolf spiders from your home. **
+**Installation of insects' screens on the walls and removing/changing your outdoor lighting will aid in further elimination of wolf spiders from your home.�**
 [amazon bestseller="Best Spray for Wolf Spiders" items="2" template="table"]
 Related:
 [Exterminating Brown Recluse Spiders](https://pestpolicy.com/how-to-get-rid-of-brown-recluse-spiders/)